Art of the 2019–2020 Hong Kong protests: Flags and symbols

 Some protesters waved the flag of the United States in support of the prospective introduction of the Hong Kong Human Rights and Democracy Act, a bill proposed by the US Congress.
 Others waved the flags of the United Kingdom, the Republic of China (Taiwan), and South Africa.
 The Dragon and Lion flag used by Hong Kong during the colonial era was also seen during the protests, though its use has often been criticised.
 Some protestors, claiming inspiration from the Ukrainian Revolution in 2014, have also waved the Ukrainian flag.
 Another that frequently appears is the Estelada, the unofficial flag of Catalonia's independence movement, which has been a source of inspiration; parallel rallies expressing solidarity between the movements have been held in the two regions.

 Protesters created a version of the regional Hong Kong flag depicting a wilted or bloodied bauhinia flower.
 A black and white version of the Hong Kong flag, referred to as "Black Bauhinia", has also been seen in protests.

 Badiucao, a Chinese cartoonist and political dissident, designed a number of poster images of those harmed in the protests, such as one of Carrie Lam wearing a necklace with a dangling ear, a ring with an eyeball inset; a Bruce Lee-inspired "Be Water" image; the Lennon Wall Flag, a symbol of Hong Kong's pro-democracy movement.
 According to him, the flag was inspired by the Lennon Wall in Hong Kong.
 It consists of 96 coloured squares that symbolise the post-it notes on the walls: The number 96 represents 1996, the year before the handover of Hong Kong.
 "Every colour on the flag is a different voice.
 And every individual voice deserves its place in Hong Kong," he said.

-The "Chinazi" (赤納粹) flag – a portmanteau of "China" and "Nazi" — was created by combining the flag of the People's Republic of China and that of the Nazi Party to draw comparisons between the Chinese and the 1933–1945 German Nazi governments.
+The "Chinazi" (赤納粹) flag – a blend of "China" and "Nazi" — was created by combining the flag of the People's Republic of China and that of the Nazi Party to draw comparisons between the Chinese and the 1933–1945 German Nazi governments.
 Variations include golden stars forming a Nazi swastika on a red background and Nazi swastikas replacing the golden stars on the Chinese flag.
 American journalist and political commentator Nicholas Kristof mentioned graffiti in Hong Kong using the 'Chinazi' label to denounce the influence of the Chinese government, he reported in The New York Times.
-Barrister Lawrence Ma, a Shanxi committee member of the Chinese People's Political Consultative Conference (CPPPC) with Australian nationality, said the person using the flag violated Section 4 of the National Flag and National Emblem Ordinance.

 Pro-Beijing counter-protesters used the Chinese national flag as their main symbol.
 Several Hong Kong and mainland celebrities declared themselves "flag protectors" after protesters threw several Chinese flags into the sea in August 2019.